 Quality and safety monitoring of the cereal harvest has been carried out since 1966.
 Monitoring is sample research.
 The information is based on farms selected for the samples and so the results represent farms of different sizes, different production trends and production methods – in practice cultivation across the country.
 The material consists of grain samples sent in by growers, background factors on the samples and the results of the analyses conducted by the Finnish Food Authority.
 The samples are representative of both the grain sold on the market and grain remaining in the farms.
 Monitoring provides a reliable picture of the quality of the Finnish cereal harvest.
 An advantage of long-term monitoring is good comparability from one year to the next.

 Domestic grain production is a necessary part of our security of supply.
 Finland is the world’s northernmost agricultural country, which brings its own climate challenges.
 No two growing seasons are the same in Finland and the climate is also changing.
 This makes it important to provide reliable and up-to-date information for the whole food chain on the quality, quantity and safety of the cereal harvest.
 To support an increase in the use and cultivation of oilseed and protein crops, information is needed on the harvest of broad beans (Vicia faba) and oleaginous plants.
-Since 2018, samples of broad beans, rape and turnip rape have also been included in quality monitoring.
+Since 2018, samples of broad beans, rape and turnip rape, and since 2022 field pea have also been included in quality monitoring.

 The Finnish Food Authority’s analytics portal contains open research data on the quality of grain.

 The analytics portal contains data on the quality and yield estimates for different varieties of grain.
 You can view the results for individual years or see the averages for several years.
 Diagrams are available to illustrate the variation from year to year.

 You can view data by means of maps: at a glance, you can see the grain quality data for the entire area of Finland.
 You can personally choose the year, grain type and variety whose results you want to examine.

 Background of the study